dmichaels/public/work/resume.md

 <ins>**Language Processors, Waltham, MA |** 7 years 10 months</ins> <br />
 Worked with small team developing a C++ compiler front-end.
 Adapted a C++ grammar and designed and implemented a C++ parser using proprietary parsing technology (LL table driven recursive descent); extended this tool to cleanly perform the unlimited look-ahead required to handle the syntactic ambiguities inherent in C++.
 Designed and implemented compiler symbol table and its API used in the front-end and associated debugger.
 Implemented most of declarations processing and semantic analysis for C++ front-end.
 Development in C and PL/I under UNIX.

-Designed and implemented from scratch a full ANSI-C lexical-analyzer and preprocessor.
+Designed and implemented a full ANSI-C compliant lexical-analyzer and preprocessor.
 Rewrote major portions of an existing C compiler (LPI-C) front-end in conjunction with its ANSI-fication.

 Project lead for LPI-DEBUG, a multi-language debugger for LPI family of compilers.
 Much bug fixing, development, and re-targeting debugger (originally just MC608x0, UNIX V) to Intel 80x86, Apollo, BSD UNIX, XENIX.
-Wrote a MC680x0 disassembler from scratch.
+Wrote a Motorola 680x0 disassembler.
 Implemented a standard LPI software install program to manage multiple versions of various compiler/debugger components.
 Development in PL/I and C under UNIX.

 <ins>**Cadmus Computer Systems, Lowell, MA |** 1 year 1 month</ins> <br />
 Worked with the C and FORTRAN compilers for MC680x0 UNIX workstations, mostly bug fixing and porting.
 Also developed variety of internal tools.
 Development in C and MC680x0 assembler under UNIX.
 Some exposure to early Apple Macintosh development.